-- 35. Concern exists as to whether the June Lake Public Utility District (JLPUD), the sole public water supply agency, has adequate water to meet demands at full buildout.
-Expanding the water supply, storage facilities, and distribution system can be very costly and may limit the ability of the JLPUD to increase the available supply. - 36.
-Concern exists over increasing domestic water diversions from developed surface water sources due to potential impacts to the surrounding riparian vegetation, biological resources and the quality of the area's natural beauty. - 37.
-Insufficient data on the potential to expand existing surface water sources and to utilize groundwater resources hinders projections on meeting future demand. - 38.
+- 37. Water rights held by and applied for by the JLPUD should be adequate to meet near future demands, but may be inadequate to meet demands at full buildout.
+The high cost of expanding water distribution and storage facilities rather than shortfalls in water rights limits the ability of the JLPUD to supply additional water. - 38.
+Concern exists over increasing domestic water diversions from developed surface water sources due to potential impacts to the surrounding riparian vegetation, biological resources and the quality of the area's natural beauty. - 39.
+Insufficient data on the potential to expand existing surface water sources and to utilize groundwater resources hinders projections on meeting future demand. - 40.
 Projected domestic and fire protection water demands require the expansion of reservoir and distribution facilities by the JLPUD.